konstmsu/cis19-technical-analysis/README.md

 - Create evaluator notebook
 - Script to clone all repos from heroku?
 - How to avoid committing generated zip and html but still have them on Heroku?
+- ✓ Add "Challenge" to instructions page title
+- ✓ Add .txt extension to readme in sample_data.zip to be able to open on Windows
 - ✓ Add solution running time to message
 - ✓ Check sample_data.zip can be opened on Windows and contains README
 - ✓ Handle timeouts